Where to find Sicilian baroque architecture in Noto

-Sicilian architecture – Ducezio Palace
+Architecture in Sicily – Ducezio Palace

-Directly opposite Noto Cathedral is the Ducezio Palace, which is the town hall.
+Directly opposite Noto Cathedral is the Ducezio Palace, which is also the town hall.
 It was designed by Sicilian architect Vincenzo Sinatra in 1746.
 He took inspiration from the style of French palaces from the 17th century to build the palace.
-Its oval hall inside has Louis XV-style mirrors created by another Sicilian craftsman.
+Its oval hall inside has Louis XV-style mirrors also created by another Sicilian craftsman.